Background

 Technology

 UMUGUC is built on top of the Celerity runtime system, which provides a high-level programming model for distributed-memory clusters of GPUs.
 Celerity is built on top of the Khronos SYCL standard, and provides a data-parallel multi-GPU programming model with a single-source C++ interface.
-The UMUGUC project will extend Celerity with the necessary abstractions to support end-to-end data compression.
+The UMUGUC project extends Celerity with the necessary abstractions to support end-to-end data compression.

 Partners & Funding